hazelcast/hazelcast-reference-manual/src/Storage/HotRestartPersistence.md

 The success of this scheme is subject to a bet on the Weak Generational Garbage Hypothesis, which states that a new record entering the system is likely to become garbage soon.
 In other words, a key updated now is more likely than average to be updated again soon.

 The scheme was taken from the seminal Sprite LFS paper, [Rosenblum, Ousterhout, _The Design and Implementation of a Log-Structured File System_](http://www.cs.berkeley.edu/~brewer/cs262/LFS.pdf).
-The following is the outline:
+The following is an outline of the paper:

 - Data is not written to one huge file, but to many files of moderate size (8 MB) called "chunks".
 - Garbage is collected incrementally, i.e. by choosing several chunks, then copying all their live data to new chunks, then deleting the old ones.